- Chances to upgrade at the dealership

 - Tight headroom

-There's nothing significantly new under the hood for 2014, but the tC remains a solid performer.
+There's nothing significantly new under the hood for 2015, but the tC remains a solid performer.
 The 2.5-liter four-cylinder engine, making 179 horsepower and 173 pound-feet of torque, is paired with a six-speed manual transmission or six-speed automatic and can get to 60 mph in 7.6 seconds with the manual or 8.3 seconds with the automatic—this year adding downshift rev-blipping.
 The electric power steering feels good, as do the big all-disc brakes, and ride quality's obviously a priority, as the big 18-inch wheels and tires don't make things too harsh.
-For 2014, Scion does claim to have increased body rigidity and made “modifications to stabilizer bar hardware.”
-We'll update you later on exactly what that means.
+Last year, Scion claimed to have increased body rigidity and made “modifications to stabilizer bar hardware.”

-Don't expect any packaging magic inside the tC; all the usual rules of sporty coupes apply here.
+Don't expect any packaging magic inside the 2015 tC; all the usual rules of sporty coupes apply here.
 Accommodations are snug in front and in back, with tight headroom all around (a sunroof is standard and makes things a bit worse than they could be).
 One unexpected twist is that the back seat reclines a bit.
 Cargo versatility is also somewhat better than you might expect, with the front seats tilting forward easily and a trunk large enough (with deep side bins) for several roll-on bags.
-One thing that is bound to improve for 2014 is the fine details; Scion has subbed in some “premium materials,” and we hope that means quelling the abundance of hard plastics from previous model years.
+One thing that has been improved recently: Scion has subbed in some “premium materials,” and we hope that means quelling the abundance of hard plastics from previous model years.